Tonylogan15/Mood-App/MovieMood Project Spec.md

 ### Description

-**MovieMood is a mobile app that recommends movies based on the user’s current mood.
-Users select an emotion (like happy, sad, romantic, or adventurous), and the app suggests a list of fitting films with posters, summaries, and ratings.
-It aims to simplify the decision-making process of “What should I watch?” while making movie discovery more personal and fun.**
+**MovieMood is a mobile app that recommends movies based on how the user feels.
+Users select a mood (Happy, Chill, Sad, or Excited), and the app retrieves tailored movie lists from TheMovieDB (TMDB).
+Each result shows posters, titles, and ratings.
+Selecting a movie opens a detailed screen with full overview, release date, rating, and large poster art.
+The app makes choosing films easier, helping users discover what fits their mood instantly.**

 ### App Evaluation